Approximate optimization, sampling and spin-glass droplets discovery with tensor networks

 \subsubsection{Results}

 Having an approximation of the state in Eq.~\eqref{eq:mps} enables one to calculate any conditional probability.
 Indeed, $p{(s_1, s_2, \ldots, s_k)} \approx \langle \rho| \mathcal{P}_{(s_1, s_2, \ldots, s_k)} |\rho\rangle$, where $ | \rho \rangle$ is normalized and $ \mathcal{P}_{(s_1, s_2, \ldots, s_k)} $ is an operator projecting on a given configuration.
 Calculations of expectation values (or sampling \cite{Ferris12}) of a given MPS can be executed efficiently and exactly \cite{Schollwock_10}.
-Therefore, after preparing the state $ | \rho \rangle$ we can execute the branch and bound search strategy introduced in the main text.
+Therefore, after preparing the state $ | \rho \rangle$, we can execute the branch and bound search strategy introduced in the main text.

 The results for chimera graphs of sizes $N=32$ and $N=128$ are shown in Fig.~\ref{fig:mps_results}, where we compare them with the PEPS-based approach of the main text.
 For a very small system size, $N=32$, it is also possible to make a comparison to exhaustive search (brute-force) of low-energy states.
 In this case, the three are in perfect agreement with each other.
-For $N=128$ the MPS based approach is still able to localize a large set of low-energy states, yet not all of them.
-As the system-size grows, the 1d ansatz loses the capability to capture the physics of the quasi-2d structure faithfully.
+For $N=128$ the MPS-based approach is still able to localize a large set of low-energy states, yet not all of them.
+As the system size grows, the 1D ansatz loses the capability to capture the physics of the quasi-2D structure faithfully.
 It is visible in the disparity between the probabilities calculated with MPS and PEPS-based approaches.
 The latter overlap very well with the Boltzmann factors calculated from energies.
-The PEPS-based approach can satisfy such a self-consistency check also for large system sizes ($N\sim10^3$), as shown in Fig.~{3}c of the main text.
-The above results provide a perfect setting to appreciate the performance of a PEPS based approach from the main text in case of a quasi-2d (chimera in the presented case) graphs.
+The PEPS-based approach can satisfy such a self-consistency check also for large system sizes ($N\sim10^3$), as shown in Fig.~\ref{fig:results}(c) of the main text.
+The above results provide a perfect setting to appreciate the performance of a PEPS-based approach from the main text in the case of quasi-2D (chimera in the presented case) graphs.

 Nevertheless, the MPS-based approach discussed above is not limited, at least at the construction level, to the graph's specific geometry.
-It is natural to expect that it would excel for a quasi-1d structure, still allowing for occasional interactions across the chain spanning the problem.
-We further test the excellent performance of such an approach against exact brute-force search for random fully-connected problems up to $N=50$ in~\cite{cuda_2018}.
+It is natural to expect that it would excel for a quasi-1D structure, still allowing for occasional interactions across the chain spanning the problem.
+We further test the excellent performance of such an approach against exact brute-force search for random fully-connected problems up to $N=50$ in Ref.~\cite{cuda_2018}.